 Returns or exchanges are not possible.
 As is stated on the website, all sales are final.

 10 Is Halo Kiwi Made In America?

-11 Is Halo Kiwi Shipped Intentionally?
+11 Is Halo Kiwi Shipped Internationally?

 Yes.
-The company ships to most countries outside the US including Canada, Mexico, Italy, Cayman Islands, Switzerland and the UK to name a few.
+The company ships to most countries outside the US including Canada, Mexico, Italy, Cayman Islands, Switzerland, and the UK to name a few.
 China is one country they do not ship to.
 Products often arrive 5-10 days after your order is processed.

 12 How Is Halo Kiwi Different From Halo Beauty?

-Halo Beauty is for skin, hair and nails, while the Kiwi formula is just for skin.
+Halo Beauty is for skin, hair, and nails, while the Kiwi formula is just for the skin.
 As you can see from the Kiwi vs. Halo Beauty table above, both supplements contain the exact dosages of key skin ingredients.
 Tati removed those which she felt were not appropriate for a skin-only supplement.

 13 Does Halo Kiwi Contain Saw Palmetto?

 No. There is no saw palmetto in Kiwi formula.
 Click the link to see my debunking of the saw palmetto myth.

 Both rose hips and kiwi contain vitamin C.